 - The original microforms are packed and returned to the client

 Post-Scanning Solutions for Microforms

-Converting the microforms to a digital format makes it easier to view, transport, duplicate and manipulate the data for future use.
+Converting microforms to a digital format makes it easier to view, transport, duplicate, and manipulate the data for future use.

-While newer files are being created digitally, the old data stored in microforms are still relevant and preserving them is a concern many organizations must endure.
+While newer files are being created digitally, old data stored in microforms is still relevant.
+Preserving them is a concern many organizations must endure and overcome.

 The original microforms should be stored in an environment that helps to maximize their lifespan.

 Microforms can deteriorate over time without careful planning, with most complications stemming from natural disasters or unstable climate conditions, such as humidity.